Best Ayurvedic Teas for Wellness

 • Cautions: Avoid with bleeding disorders or blood thinners.

-Cooling Ayurvedic Teas for Inflammation
+Cooling Herbal Teas for Inflammation

 Rose Tea (Gulab Jal Chai) 🌹